 International School Ho Chi Minh City (ISHCMC) celebrates 25 years of learning.
 This well-established school has delivered an International Baccalaureate programme to children from nursery through to sixth form for more than 20 years at its campus in District 2, Ho Chi Minh City.

 Founded in 1993, ISHCMC has been offering the well-rounded and expat-friendly IB programme since 1998.
-As a full IB World School, ISHCMC offers the Primary Years Programme (PYP) for students aged four to 10 years, Middle Years Programme (MYP) for students 11-16 years, and the Diploma Programme (IBDP) for students 17-19 years across its two campuses.
+As a full IB World School, ISHCMC offers the Primary Years Programme (PYP) for students aged 4 to 10 years, Middle Years Programme (MYP) for students 11 – 16 years, and the Diploma Programme (IBDP) for students 17 – 19 years across its two campuses.
 Although there are several international schools in Vietnam that offer a part of the IB programme, ISHCMC is one of only four schools in Vietnam to offer all three IB programmes, and is one of two in Ho Chi Minh City; this means it can offer students a seamless learning journey that works towards the IBDP.

 ISHCMC is part of the international Cognita Schools Group, which has headquarters in the UK with 70 schools worldwide, including several across South East Asia.
 As well as enjoying the benefits of being part of a global education group (such as exchange visits), ISHCMC works in partnership with other Cognita schools in Vietnam – International School of Saigon Pearl and International School Ho Chi Minh City, American Academy – to offer students inter-school visits and sports tournaments.

-As the name suggest, ISHCMC is an international school with more than 50 nationalities of student.
-It is also an innovative IB school in the sense that it offers a progressive approach to education and a curriculum that develops inquiring, knowledgeable and caring young people.
+As the name suggest, ISHCMC is an international school with students of more than 50 nationalities.
+It is also an innovative IB school in the sense that it offers a progressive approach to education and a curriculum that develops inquiring, knowledgeable, and caring young people.

 Here’s a school that promises to help students reach their “full potential and become independent and self-reliant individuals” with its mindfulness classes, programmes in the arts and sports, outdoor trips, and leadership opportunities.

-The ISHCMC curriculum at the now standalone primary school is based on the IB’s Primary Years Programme for students aged three to 11 years.
+The ISHCMC curriculum at the now standalone primary school is based on the IB’s Primary Years Programme for students aged 3 to 11 years.
 This learner-centred and inquiry-based programme covers English, maths, social studies, science, and information and communication technology.
-There are specialist lessons in PE, the arts, music and world languages.
+There are specialist lessons in PE, the arts, music, and world languages.